bolorino/theatrewp/README.txt

 **Plugin benefits**

-* Adapted to the basic needs of most Theater Companies
+* Adapted to the basic needs of most Theatre Companies
-* Organized and well-structured information of Shows and Performances to facilitate their management and accessibility
+* Organized and well-structured information for Shows and Performances to facilitate their management and accessibility
 * Independent of the theme used in WordPress
 * Customizable
 * Translatable